- /

 This session provided a practical roadmap for finance teams evaluating emerging tools.
 From aligning technology with strategic goals to ensuring scalability, security, and user adoption, attendees walked away with actionable guidance to build a strong business case and navigate internal stakeholder dynamics.

-By the end of these sessions, it was clear: adopting AI is only the first step; realizing value requires intentional planning, integration, and human oversight.
+By the end of these breakout presentations, it was clear: adopting AI is only the first step; realizing value requires intentional planning, integration, and human oversight.

 Across the event, speakers shared practical tips for modernizing audit workflows.
 Key sessions explored how AI and automation can remove friction, accelerate audits, and enhance collaboration.